digitalinnovationone/dio-lab-open-source/community/laariscunha2.md

 ## About Me

 - 🇧🇷 Brazilian, with global experience and perspectives.
-- 🎓 Graduated from [Business School Name] in Mexico.
+- 🎓 Graduated from Tecmilenio in Mexico.
 - 📚 Studied Human Resources in Brazil.
 - 💡 Exploring the vast possibilities in the tech industry.